S2E/s2e/src/ImageInstallation.rst

   image in S2E can take a (very) long time.

 * It is recommended to use 128MiB of RAM for the guest OS (or less).
 S2E is not limited by the amount of memory in any way (it is 64-bit), but your physical machine is.
+Use the ``-m`` option when starting QEMU to set the amount of memory.

 * Disable fancy desktop themes.
 Most OSes have a GUI, which consumes resources.
 Disabling all visual effects will make program analysis faster.